trebeljahr/trebeljahr.com/_booknotes/from-bacteria-to-bach-and-back.md

 Not , the problem arises when we give to much autonomy to machines that are not competent enough yet.
 Because of the intentional stance we tend to give too much credit to something that albeit impressive, is not yet enough to replace human labor.

 To give something power because we think it comprehends and then see that comprehension fail and backfire in unexpected ways might lead to avoidable catastrophe.
-There is a need to be vigilant about AI and not over hyping it's capacities, clearly drawing the boundary around what is and what isn't possible at the moment.
+There is a need to be vigilant about AI and not over hyping it's capacities, drawing the boundary around what is and what isn't possible at the moment.

 Machines that try to think to correct mistakes (like spelling errors) without real comprehension are annoying and misleading.
 Because a machine should behave like a machine, the same input leading to the same output.
 It should be predictable and not "smart".
 In other words there are places where I don't want a machine to be clever, but just mechanically do what it has been told to do.
 And only and exactly that.